TrIBe is open. Limited spots available for the next cohort. Apply now →

 Save My Exams

 The honest limitation: IB Physics is a small part of a very large platform.
 Some students find it feels impersonal.
-Full access requires a premium subscription.
+Full access requires a premium subscription, and the IB Physics content is not as specialist as a dedicated IB Physics platform.

-Best for: Students who prefer written notes over video, or who are already using Save My Exams for other subjects and want consistent quality across their revision.
+Best for: Students who prefer written notes over video, or who are already using Save My Exams for other subjects.

 GradeGorilla

-GradeGorilla does one thing and does it well: mini-topic quizzes.
+GradeGorilla does one thing well: mini-topic quizzes.
 Ten questions, under ten minutes, written by experienced IBDP teachers.
-The content is fully updated for the current IB Physics syllabus, and the free tier is genuinely useful rather than just a teaser.
+The content is updated for the current IB Physics syllabus, and the free tier is genuinely useful.

 What it does well: Fast, low-pressure topic checks.
-If you want to find out in ten minutes which parts of a topic you know and which you’ve forgotten, GradeGorilla is exactly the right tool.
-It’s also great for building retrieval practice into daily revision without the overhead of sitting down with a full past paper.
+If you want to find out in ten minutes which parts of a topic you know and which you’ve forgotten, GradeGorilla is exactly the right tool for that.
+Great for daily retrieval practice.

 The honest limitation: It’s a quiz tool, not a full revision system.
-There are no video tutorials, no past paper walkthroughs with mark scheme guidance, and no extended answer practice.
-It’s a complement to other resources, not a replacement.
+No video tutorials, no past paper walkthroughs, no extended answer practice.
+A complement to other resources, not a replacement.

 RevisionDojo

-RevisionDojo is the newest platform on this list.
-It’s built around AI-integrated revision across 21 IB subjects, offering practice questions, flashcards, and study notes with instant feedback from an AI assistant.
-The interface is modern and reviewers describe the notes and diagrams as clear and well-structured.
+RevisionDojo is the newest platform on this list, built around AI-integrated revision across 21 IB subjects.
+It offers practice questions, flashcards, and study notes with instant AI feedback.
+The interface is modern and the notes are described by reviewers as clear and well-structured.

-What it does well: If you want a modern, AI-forward revision experience with progress tracking and instant written feedback, RevisionDojo is worth exploring.
-It has a free tier, which lowers the barrier to trying it.
+What it does well: A modern, AI-forward revision experience with progress tracking and instant feedback.
+There’s a free tier, which lowers the barrier to trying it.

 Best for: Students who want an AI-assisted revision experience and are comfortable trying a newer platform.